Activities of the Air Training Corps: Air Experience

+Tail of the Grob Tutor T1 'Kilo-Golf' aircraft as used by members of the Air Training Corps.
+ATC cadets would normally wear a flying suit, a helmet, and a parachute; in some cases, a life jacket is also required.

 Gliding

 Cadets can also undertake elementary flying training at a Volunteer Gliding Squadron (VGS) in Air Cadet gliders.
 The staff are all qualified service gliding instructors, usually made up of a mixture of regulars, reservists and Civilian Instructors.

 At age 16 onwards, cadets can apply for gliding scholarships through their squadron staff.
 If selected, the cadet will receive up to 40 instructional launches on the Viking conventional glider (although if the student is close to solo standard it is not unusual for this limit to be exceeded).
 Cadets who successfully complete either of these programmes will be awarded blue wings.
 Cadets who show the required aptitude and ability may go on to perform a solo flight and be awarded silver wings.
 Further training is available to a select few cadets who show potential to progress onto Advanced Gliding Training (AGT) where on completion they are awarded gold wings.
 Usually these cadets will be enrolled as Flight Staff Cadets (FSCs) and further training to instructor categories is possible.

 A FSC can achieve a Grade 2 award, which recognises them as a competent solo pilot, a Grade 1 award, allowing them to carry passengers in the air and perform the basic teaching tasks involved in the GIC courses, a C category instructors rating which is a probationary instructor who is qualified to teach the Gliding Scholarship course, and possibly a B category instructors rating which allows them to perform the duties of a 'B cat' explained below, with the exception that they cannot perform the role of duty instructor (DI) who is in control of the day's flying and decisions for the time that they are in that role.

 Once a cadet reaches 20 years of age, he can no longer be a FSC and must become a Civilian (Gliding) Instructor, CGI, (although a FSC has this option at age 18) or a commissioned officer.
 Once either of these adult statuses has been gained, 'B cat' and 'A cat' is possible.
 B cats can carry out AGT flying training.
 An A cat is able to send first solos, whereas a B cat can only send subsequent solos.
 Both can perform SCT (Staff Continuation Training) to keep other members of staff well trained and current in their flying categories.